Jaden-Nix/pre/replit.md

 # Predora - AI-Native Prediction Market Platform

-## 🚨 IMPORTANT: Current Architecture Status

-**As of November 22, 2025 - Phase 2: Custodial Wallets COMPLETE & SECURED**

-Platform now uses **CUSTODIAL WALLETS** with production-grade security for all users: Sign up with email, instantly get an encrypted wallet managed by the backend.
-No MetaMask needed!
-Users can withdraw BNB + $PRED to any address.
-All markets support dual-currency betting (BNB + $PRED) via batch transactions.
-Advanced 3-tier oracle resolution system with multi-model scoring ensures accurate outcomes.

-### ✅ Custodial Wallet Features (LIVE & SECURED):

-**Authentication & Wallet Creation (PRODUCTION-GRADE SECURITY):**
-- ✅ Email + password authentication
-- ✅ **Smart OTP verification**: New users verify via email OTP, returning users skip OTP for faster login
-- ✅ **Auto-generated custodial wallets** on signup with Firebase UID mapping
-- ✅ **Authoritative UID→userId mapping** in Firestore (prevents unauthorized access)
-- ✅ Private keys encrypted with AES-256-GCM (WALLET_ENCRYPTION_KEY)
-- ✅ Keys stored securely in Firebase (never exposed to client)
-- ✅ **Strict withdrawal authorization** via Firebase ID token + mapping verification
-- ✅ **Comprehensive audit logging** for all wallet operations
-- ✅ **Logout button** in Profile → Assets tab for easy sign-out
-- ✅ Demo account (predorademo@gmail.com / demo1234)

-**Blockchain Integration:**
-- ✅ Real on-chain betting on BSC Testnet
-- ✅ Dual currency support: BNB + $PRED token
-- ✅ Batch betting via `placeBatchBets()` function
-- ✅ **Secure BNB withdrawals** to any address (Firebase Auth + UID mapping required)
-- ✅ **Secure $PRED withdrawals** to any address (Firebase Auth + UID mapping required)
-- ✅ Real blockchain balances fetched via JSON-RPC
-- ✅ AMM pool updates (constant product formula: x * y = k)
-- ✅ **All transactions signed by backend** with encrypted private keys

-**Universal Features:**
-- ✅ Browse-first UX (no login required to view markets & social feed)
-- ✅ **Guest Mode Navigation**: Home, Social, and Profile visible (Create & Quick Play hidden until login)
-- ✅ **Sign In button** in top nav (always visible for guests, hidden on auth screens)
-- ✅ **Social Feed Protection**: Guests can browse posts but must sign in to like/comment
-- ✅ **Improved Assets Tab**: Better layout with gradient balance cards and prominent logout button
-- ✅ **Enhanced 3-Tier Oracle System** with multi-model scoring
-- ✅ Advanced jury system with second-pass request capability
-- ✅ Multi-option markets (3-6 choices)
-- ✅ Real-time market visualization
-- ✅ TikTok-style Quick Play interface

-**Secure User Flow:**
-1. Browse Quick Play markets without login
-2. Sign up with email → Firebase authentication → auto-get encrypted custodial wallet with UID mapping
-3. Vote YES/NO on markets → pledge pool builds up
-4. Click "Confirm" → ONE blockchain transaction (batch betting)
-5. Backend signs transaction with encrypted private key (UID-verified ownership)
-6. AMM pools update, user receives on-chain confirmation
-7. Withdraw both BNB and $PRED to any external wallet (requires Firebase ID token + UID mapping verification)
-8. All actions logged for security audit trail

----

 ## Overview
 Predora is an AI-native prediction market platform built on BNB Chain, featuring a TikTok-style "Quick Play" interface.
-It uses **custodial wallets** for all users - sign up with email and instantly get a server-managed encrypted wallet.
-All betting happens on-chain (BSC Testnet) with real BNB and $PRED tokens.
-Users can withdraw to any external address.
+It uses custodial wallets for all users – sign up with email and instantly get a server-managed encrypted wallet. **As of Nov 22, 2025, the platform is ~70-80% on-chain** with ALL Quick Play markets and Standard Markets fully on-chain using real BNB and $PRED tokens on BSC Testnet.
 Predora leverages AI for market generation, resolution, and content moderation, alongside a community-driven jury system for dispute resolution.
+The project aims to provide a seamless, secure, and engaging prediction market experience with advanced AI integration and robust blockchain capabilities.

 ## User Preferences
 - Vanilla HTML/CSS/JS architecture (original design, not Next.js)